mindee/mindee-api-dotnet/docs/dotnet-getting-started.md

 services.AddMindeeClient();
 ```

-(Or, you could also simply instanciate a new instance of `MindeeClient` but it will require to pass an instance of IConfiguration to get the Api Key.)
+(Or, you could also simply instantiate a new instance of `MindeeClient` but it will require to pass an instance of IConfiguration to get the Api Key.)

 This call will configure the client entry point and the PDF library used internally.